docsforadobe/after-effects-expression-reference/docs/mask.md

 # Mask

-#### NOTE
+!!! note
     You can link Mask Path properties to other path properties (paths in a shape layer and brush strokes), but the properties are not accessible for direct numerical manipulation through expressions.

 ---